 Germans do speak and understand English very well.
 In fact, Germany has been on the list of the top 10 countries with a high proficiency in English among non-native speakers.
 However, over half of Germans prefer their own language when it comes to shopping online, according to the Ecommerce Foundation report cited earlier.
 No surprises there: research firm Common Sense Advisory has found that 75% of consumers prefer to buy products in their own language.
 Incidentally, one of the 10 countries surveyed for CSA’s report was Germany.

-Translating your products is not only a non-negotiable in Germany, but once you have German in your language arsenal, you can also easily target other countries such as Austria, Belgium, and Switzerland.
+German language translation of your products is not only a non-negotiable in Germany, but once you have German in your language arsenal, you can also easily target other countries such as Austria, Belgium, and Switzerland.
 However, the quality of translation will matter hugely, given the German consumer’s thirst for precise information.
 Erroneous translations will not only turn them off by giving misinformation but will also create trust issues.